kamalm96/sleep-quality-model/README.md

 ## How to Use
 - Clone the repository.
 - Install dependencies: pip install -r requirements.txt.
-- Run train_model.py to train the model.
+- Run sleep-quality.py to train the model. (python sleep-quality.py)
-- Use sleep-quality.py to make predictions with new data. (python sleep-quality.py)
 ## Training curve
 ![image](https://github.com/user-attachments/assets/541715b3-fac9-44d9-a86f-71a607babf18)